ShahramShakiba/3D-Text-p02/README.md

 <br/>

 > [!IMPORTANT]
->> - It is crucial to grasp that the project incorporates _"Three.js"_, _"Vanilla JavaScript"_, and _"GSAP"_ to build a visually impressive 3D Text.
+>> - It is crucial to grasp that the project incorporates _"Three.js"_ and _"GSAP"_ to build a visually impressive 3D Text.

 <br/><br/>